 For this reason, a second planting of squash often does better than the first!

+What eats squash bugs?
 There are some insects that are very beneficial to have on your side when you are fighting pests.
-One of these is the Tachinid Fly (Trichopoda pennipes.)
+One of these is the Tachinid Fly (Trichopoda pennipes)

 This little bug can be very effective in helping to control squash bug populations.
 The female fly lays her eggs on the adult squash bugs.
 When the eggs hatch, they burrow into the squash bug to feed, eventually killing the bugs.

-To attract Tachinid Fly, plant dill, Queen Ann’s Lace, carrots, cilantro or calendula near your squash plants.
-They have pollen and flowers that will attract the fly.
+To attract tachinid flies, plant dill, Queen Ann’s Lace, carrots, cilantro or calendula near your squash plants.
+They have pollen and edible flowers that will attract the flies.

 Sometimes, even if you have practiced good garden cleanliness and planted wisely, you may wander out one day and find these bugs enjoying a meal of squash leaves.